spolu/settle/facts/README.md

   }
 }
 ```
-Creating a fact implicitely assert that the fact is true.
+Creating a fact implicitely assert that the fact is true, hence automatically
+creating an assertion from the fact owner.

 Facts are then publicized as Stellar accounts Data fields using the following
 format as key `fact:$domain:$type` and the unique `$id` returned by the